 In response to a request of the Government of Chile, the Agency conducted an appraisal of the operational aspects of the radiation protection of workers and the public within the major facilities of the Chilean Nuclear Energy Commission (Fig. 1).
-This was the first combined appraisal for occupational and public protection performed on an operational organization.
-The appraisal resulted in recommendations and suggestions on where improvements were necessary or desirable to further strengthen national activities.
+This was the first combined appraisal for occupaimprovements were necessary or desirable to further strengthen national activities.
 A number of good practices were also identified for dissemination to other Member States.